majkinetor/au-packages/yed/README.md

 - `/NoShortcut` - Do not create desktop shortcut
 - `/NoStartMenu` - Do not create start menu shortcut
-- `/NoAssociate` - Do not associate files
+- `/Associate` - Associate files with yed

 ## Notes